Search

 Leather Weekender Duffles

 A weekender duffle is the natural home for a 2-3 night wardrobe, offering a deep main compartment without the bulk of rolling luggage.
 Our Medium Kessler Duffle is built for exactly this rhythm, with adjustable side tabs that expand for a boxier shape or cinch down for a slimmer profile, adapting to travel, gym days, or weekend getaways.
+Browse the full range of leather weekender bags if you are still deciding on size.

 Travel Organizers & Toiletry Bags